 The later versions of the foil wrapping were improved upon until the current pattern was created.
 This lighter-weight product is easier to break into and is not as expensive to produce.
 The colors have also improved over the years and the wrappers are now made with a variety of stripes to indicate the flavors contained within.
 The first casings for the rolls of candy were solid in color but used the same style font for the Life Savers name.

 Noble then founded the Life Savers and Candy Company in 1913 and expanded his market to sell in stores near the cash registers and in restaurants.
-He also told store owners to offer a nickel in the change they offered customers with the suggestion that they should buy a roll of Life Savers.
+He also told store owners to offer a nickel in the change they offered customers with the suggestion that they should buy a roll of Life Savers candy.
 The slogan that accompanied the candy for many years was, “still only 5 cents”.

 The five-flavor rolls were first sold in 1935.
-Merger after the merger took place until Life Savers finally became the property of Mars, Inc. After one of these mergers, the gummi version of the candy was included in the offerings of the brand.
-There were further additions to the stable of Life Savers products to include Crème Savers in 1998 and Life Saver Fusions which were discontinued in 20001.
+Merger after the merger took place until Life Savers candy finally became the property of Mars, Inc. After one of these mergers, the gummi version of the candy was included in the offerings of the brand.
+There were further additions to the stable of Life Savers products including Crème Savers in 1998 and Life Saver Fusions which were discontinued in 20001.

 Over the years, there have also been Fruit juicers, Life Saver Holes, Life Saver Lollipops and a Life Saver Squeezit flavor.
-Life Savers even tried to create a drink brand to compete with Snapple and Fruitopia in 1995.
+Life Savers candy even tried to create a drink brand to compete with Snapple and Fruitopia in 1995.

 Life Savers Candy Varieties

-There are a variety of Life Saver products that are still sold today.
+There are a variety of Life Saver candy products that are still sold today.
 Some of them have been discontinued over the years but there are still many different Life Savers products that are sold.

 - Life Savers Candy Canes